mpanko/denisasvach/content/projects/breaking-bread.md

 title: Breaking Bread
 order: 14
 image: /images/breaking-bread_thumbnail-image.jpg
-description: A video performance examining how individuals interpret and react differently to the same commands, exploring themes of manipulation and isolation.
+description: Video performance examining how individuals interpret and react differently to the same commands, exploring themes of manipulation and isolation.
 content: